apache/cordova-browser/README.md

 # Cordova Browser

 Target modern web browsers to build Cordova based applications.

 # Goals

 - Browser targeted deployment
 - Surfacing native platform incompatibilities from the open web platform
-- Simplest possible reference implementation for future platform targets
-- Optimizing cordova.js

-# TODO
+# PWA support

-`bin/create`
-`bin/update`
-`bin/check_reqs`
-`bin/templates/scripts/cordova/build`
-`bin/templates/scripts/cordova/clean`
-`bin/templates/scripts/cordova/log`
-`bin/templates/scripts/cordova/emulate`
-`bin/templates/scripts/cordova/run`
-`bin/templates/scripts/cordova/version`
-`bin/templates/www`
+## cordova-browser now includes support for progressive web apps (PWAs)

+- if your project supplies a manifest.json in the www/ dir, it will be used
+    - a manifest.json will be generated otherwise
+- if your js code registers a service worker, it will also be used
+    - a generic cordova service worker will be installed that simply caches all files in the www dir.
+    - cache version is autoincremented for every build